thisisapen/kill-team-2024-campaign-manager/README.md

 2. Click **Explore Hex** in the detail panel
 3. Watch the slot-machine animation roll through locations and conditions
 4. Click **Confirm** to apply the result — the hex is marked explored and its location code appears on the map
+5. In Solo/Coop mode, tomb hexes trigger a D6 threat roll (manual popup or auto, depending on Settings)

 ### Loading a pre-configured map
 1. Open the **Pre-configured Maps** dropdown at the left of the map toolbar